zognin/tp/docs/UserGuide.md

 * `[cn/NAME], [cp/PHONE], [ce/EMAIL], [ca/ADDRESS]` allows you to specify the client information to update.
 None of
   them are mandatory, but at least one must be specified.

+* The updated client must not be a duplicate of an existing client in the client bookmarks. <br>
+  i.e. Updated client and existing client must not have the same `PHONE`.

 </div>